projekt-zespolony/server/docs/env-vars.md

 - `SERVER_ACCESS_TOKEN` - token for POST requests
 - `SERVER_PORT` - on which port the HTTP server should listen (443 for HTTPS)
 - `SERVER_CERTS_CACHE_DIR` - where to store HTTPS certificates

+- `FIREBASE_DISABLED` - useful for development purposes, where firebase credentials are absent